Professor Barbara Hanratty

 Marie believes in making research findings impactful and accessible to all stakeholders.

 In her spare time Marie enjoys going to the gym and getting out in the Northumberland countryside.

 Emma is a Research Assistant within the Population Health Sciences Institute at Newcastle University.
 She has over ten years experience of research with people aged over 60 years, predominantly involving people living with dementia and their families.
 Qualitative research methods are Emma’s primary focus, including experience of ethnography, focus groups and interviews.
 She was also part of a global research project into dementia care in low and middle income countries (LMICs), specifically involved with qualitative research in India, Malaysia and Tanzania.
 Emma is co-author on 9 publications relating to dementia and end of life care (EOLC) and dementia care in LMICs.

 On a personal note Emma loves to travel…

 Anosua is the Professional Services lead for the OPF PRU team at Newcastle University.

-She has 17 years of experience working in university research supporting a variety of health and sociological research projects, with a long spell based within the ageing theme of the Institute of Health & Society at Newcastle University.
+She has 19 years of experience working in university research supporting a variety of health and sociological research projects, and in particular, has been based within the Faculty of Medical Sciences at Newcastle University since 2012.